bevanwi2/golang-http/README.md

 # golang-http
-# updated the commect - so something has changed
+# updated the comment - so something has changed, this time it's correct